aakashmaity/coin-gecko-crypto-tracker/README.md

         2. Using Zustand

     3. To understand "useParams"
-    4. Add Layout accross all the pages
+    4. Added Layout accross all the pages
     5. Lazy loading
-    6. Added react-content-loader
+    6. Implement page loader using  react-content-loader
+    7. Implement react-error-boundary